isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/3c-submit-a-complaint-about-a-law-practice-entity.md

     <td>
       <b>How do I make the complaint?</b>
   </td>
-    <td>To submit a complaint about a law practice entity in Singapore, please <a href="https://www.mlaw.gov.sg/eservices/lsra/complaint-introduction/" target="_blank">click here</a>.</td>
+    <td>To submit a complaint about a law practice entity in Singapore, please click<a href="https://www.mlaw.gov.sg/eservices/lsra/complaint-introduction/" target="_blank"> here</a>.</td>
   </tr>
 </table>